Erik-orange/ES6-Data_Structures_-_Algos/README.md

 ## HashMap Patterns for Solving Interview Questions

-#### Trading Speed for Space (Using HashMap to Count)
+### Trading Speed for Space (Using HashMap to Count)

-##### EXAMPLE
-Given a text, return the most common words in descending order.
+**Example:** Given a text, return the most common words in descending order.
 You should sanitize the input by removing punctuation `! ? ' , ; .` and converting all letters to lowercase.
 Return the most common words in descending order.

 ```jsx
 function mostCommonWords(text, n = 1) {